ben0110/Radar-PointNet/README.md

  to start publishing data, click the button "capture" on the DCA1000-evm board.

- ### data collection through ros:
+ ### data collection with rosbag:

  storing the data published from the different boards is done through this command:

     rosbag record /zed/zed_node/right/camera_info /zed/zed_node/right_raw/image_raw_color /zed/zed_node/point_cloud/cloud_registered /zed/zed_node/left_raw/camera_info /zed/zed_node/left_raw/image_raw_color /ti_mmwave/radar_scan_pcl /ti_mmwave/radar_scan /DCA1000_rawdata --duration=5 -b 3048

  ## data synchronization and extraction

- We stored the collected data under the data of capture.
-Therefore, The data extraction and synchronization process occurs through the cmd bash extract.sh <data-collection-date> <bag-name>
+ We stored the collected data under the "date of capture" folder.
+Therefore, The data extraction and synchronization process occurs through the cmd

+    bash extract.sh <data-collection-date> <bag-name>

- this script will take care of perfroming time and spatial synchronization between the data and storing the sensor data in their respective files under the rosbag name.(example figure)
+ this script perfromes time and spatial synchronization between the data and storing the sensor data in their respective files under the rosbag name.(example figure)

 ## data annotation

-the data annotation occures through the 3d-BAT application. the data for a rosbag has to be first copied in the 3D-BAT folder.
+The data annotation occures through the 3d-BAT application.
+The data, which is extracted from a bag has to be first copied in the 3D-BAT folder.
 After performing annotation, the annotation file has to be downloaded and copied to the respective bag file.

 ## dataset generation

  the dataset generation can be applied on the whole annotated data bags with the script or through adding a specifig annotated data bag to the dataset through the cmd:

 ## dividing the dataset:
 the actual dataset was generated through dividing the generated frames randomly for the train and val dataset for the frames 0..3145. the test dataset was picked per hand from the frames [150]
 Remarque: from the [], only the annotations of the frames used for the test dataset, were rechecked. the other part still has to be rechecked